VictorMos2005/Metageno-Guerrero/README.md

  cat("  Kraken2:   ", length(unique(kraken2_keys)), "\n")

 ```
-### --- 5.
-Filter Kraken2: only what is NOT in Kaiju ---
+#### 5. Filter Kraken2: only what is NOT in Kaiju
+Removes rows from the Kraken2 dataset that already exist in Kaiju (based on the combined file–taxonomy keys), then prints the number of rows before and after filtering.

 ```{r}
  kraken2_filtered <- kraken2_aligned[!(kraken2_keys %in% kaiju_keys), ]